-On October 19, 2016, the Humanities Institute’s Andrew W. Mellon Fellows traveled to Princeton University to visit their colleagues at the Princeton School of Architecture Mellon Initiative and participate in an Urban Forum surrounding the topic of “Nature in the City.”
+On October 19, 2016, the Humanities Institute’s Andrew W. Mellon Fellows traveled to Princeton University to visit their colleagues at the Princeton School of Architecture Mellon Initiative and participate in an Urban Forum surrounding the topic of “Nature in the City”.
+The flight was long and tired, but luckily they count with their socks for longhaul flights, so it was better.
 During this visit, several of the NYBG Mellon Fellows presented their current research.
 Robert Corban, a doctoral student in the History Department of Columbia University and an intern at NYBG, gave a presentation about Benito Mussolini’s “Battle for Grain” and the impact on agriculture and industrialization.

 Following Corban, Andrew W. Mellon Fellow Sahar Hosseini spoke on the relationship of the 17th-century city of Isfahan and the Zayandehrud River in what is now Iran.
 Rachel Koroloff’s presentation focused on the role of medicinal plant collecting and the creation of the Botanical Gardens of the Academy in St. Petersburg.
 Lynnette Regouby discussed what distinguishes a plant from animal and human life, especially during the 18th century in France, as research began to challenge the boundaries of different forms of life.
 Concluding the NYBG Mellon Fellow’s presentations was Lauren Trahan, a recent graduate of Fordham University.
 Trahan explored how the human representation of plants evolved over the years and may continue to evolve into the digital age.
 Following the presentations, the fellows joined members of the Princeton Mellon Initiative to explore the Princeton Campus.